Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

-# Advertising Spend and ROI Prediction
+# Ad Spend and ROI Prediction using Snowpark for Python, Streamlit, and scikit-learn

 ## Overview